Want to start a business in the Netherlands?

 The Dutch VAT rates:

-• 0% is also used for transactions between all EU member countries, the client instead pays the applicable VAT to the tax authority of the client’s country
+- 0% is also used for transactions between all EU member countries, this is called the ”reverse charge.”

 The VAT you pay can be deducted from most business expenses.
 Think office supplies, travel costs but also larger things like electronics and company vehicles.
-There is also a VAT tax break for small business owners: if you collect less than 1.883 euros in VAT per year, you don’t have to pay this VAT to the tax authorities.
 Last but not least: always remember to submit your quarterly VAT declaration on time.
-If you don’t, you will be fined.
+If you don’t, you will be fined by the tax office.

 Dutch corporation tax

 If you are the owner of a public or private limited company, you will need to pay corporation tax every year.
 Sometimes associations or foundations also have to pay corporation tax under certain conditions.
-As mentioned previously, the current corporation tax rates are 20% for all profits below 200.000 euros and 25% for all sums above this figure.
-But from 2021 these percentages will be lowered to respectively 16% and 21%.
-The Dutch government hopes to attract more foreign investors this way.
-These conditions apply to both public and private limited companies.
+As mentioned previously, the current corporation tax rates are 19% for all profits below 200.000 euros and 25,8% for all sums above this figure.
+The Dutch government hopes to attract more foreign investors by making attractive regulations.

 Dutch payroll tax